 For Paul, a Christian’s obligation was to love, and everything else was secondary.
 Regarding circumcision, for example, Paul wrote:

 For in Christ Jesus neither circumcision nor uncircumcision has any value.
 The only thing that counts is faith expressing itself through love.
 (Galatians 5:6)

 The Judaizers who wanted Gentiles to be circumcised and come under the Law of Moses were not motivated by love.
-Paul saw this and clearly identified them as false brothers (Galatians 2:4).
+Paul saw this, and called them false brothers (Galatians 2:4).
 They wanted to bring the Gentiles into a form of religious bondage under their control (Galatians 4:17; 6:13).
 Because their motivations were not right, they violated the law of Christ.